AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

 While using ad-hoc networks each device will use 1 channel network wide, this is very different from how <ItemLink id="controller" /> allocate channels based on shortest route.

-## A Visual Example

-WAITING UNTIL 3D SCENES ARE IMPLEMENTED

 ## Channel Modes